-Hedges have been part of the British landscape for hundreds of years.
-Originally, laid hedges were used to keep livestock in fields but have also become an important haven for wildlife.
+Hedges have been part of the British landscape for centuries.
+Originally, the purpose of laying a hedge was to keep livestock in fields but have also become an important haven for wildlife.
 Hedgerow management including hedge laying helps to maintain and preserve this part of the countryside for future generations.

 Hedge Laying is a traditional way of stock proofing land to ensure the secure fencing of any livestock.